DanielYiuBot/ustfighters/README.md

 - Some minor bugfixes.

 ### Information for testing

+Current keys used in game (can be changed): arrow keys for movement (down key does nothing currently), spacebar for attack, t for toggle cheat mode

 Some player accounts are created for testing (currently there are no scripts updating the game stats):

 | Username|Password|Display name |